AllardQuek/AI-Concierge/docs/main/activation-guide.md

-# Sybil - Quick Start Guide
+# Mulisa - Quick Start Guide

 ## 🚀 Getting Started

-This guide will help you set up and run the Sybil voice calling platform locally.
+This guide will help you set up and run the Mulisa voice calling platform locally.

 ## 📋 Prerequisites